wdawson/okta.github.io/_source/_posts/2019-02-01-spring-hibernate-guide.md

 ```
 ## Remove Even More Code with Project Lombok

 Have you read about [Project Lombok](https://projectlombok.org/)?
-It works in compile level to reduce Java _famous_ verbosity and add features that are not available in your current JDK version ([1](https://projectlombok.org/features/val),[2](https://projectlombok.org/features/var)).
+It works in compile level to reduce Java _famous_ verbosity and add features that are not available in your current JDK version (e.g. [val](https://projectlombok.org/features/val) and [var](https://projectlombok.org/features/var)).
 In our case, we will remove all boilerplate in entities classes.

 Check branch `lombok` to see the final result.
 Now we just need to add the dependency: